 VO2max: Its Role in Running and How to Improve It

-What makes some runners faster than others?
+What makes some run faster than others?
 What distinguishes elite runners from recreational runners?
 The answer might lie in the concept of VO2max.

 What is VO2max?

 We breathe in oxygen from the ambient air, which then comes in contact with blood in the fine capillaries in the lungs.
-Our blood contains red blood cells, which reach the lungs from different parts of the body.
+Our blood contains red blood cells, which reach the lungs from various parts of the body.
 These red blood cells have only bound carbon dioxide that is a result of burning an energy source such as carbohydrate.
 The red blood cells release their carbon dioxide and this in turn, is exhaled out of the lungs when we breathe out.
-Meanwhile, the oxygen from the air binds to the red blood cells and is transported to the tissues all over the body.
+Meanwhile, the oxygen from the air binds to the red blood cells.
+It is then transported to the tissues all over the body.

 When we exercise, there is increased metabolic activity and the blood vessels dilate and allow more oxygen and nutrients to be taken up by the working muscles.
 As the intensity of exercise increases, there is a corresponding increase in oxygen uptake by the muscle cells.
 This oxygen combines with a fuel source such as carbohydrate or fat, and is used up to produce energy in “power houses” called mitochondria.
 The result of a series of reactions is the release of carbon dioxide, which is then carried back to the lungs and the cycle is complete.